sbustamante/CosmicVoidsPaper/RefereeResponse.md

     is  also corrected.

 8. **Sect 3.3, 2nd paragraph: I do not see why "the analysis of [y]our results" shows that a fixed Cartesian  mesh does not induce spurious results".
 It's true, that the results look reasonable, but I think it would  be better to state something about the level of discreteness noise, e.g. the number of zero-density cells,  or the minimum if there are none.**

+    Response:
+    We have rephrased this in terms of the number of particles per cell in the lowest density regions.

 9. **Sect.
 5.4: The sentence "subcompensated voids have outflowing ve- locity profiles all the way up to the